ofnote/tsalib/README.md

 * The [TensorNetwork](https://github.com/google/TensorNetwork) library.
 Generalizes the idea of named axes and composition/decomposition/reordering of axes very nicely.

 Writing deep learning programs which manipulate multi-dim tensors (`numpy`, `pytorch`, `tensorflow`, ...) requires you to carefully keep track of shapes of tensors.
 In absence of a principled way to *name* tensor dimensions and track shapes, most developers resort to writing adhoc shape comments embedded in code (see code from [google-research/bert](https://github.com/google-research/bert/blob/a21d4848ec33eca7d53dd68710f04c4a4cc4be50/modeling.py#L664)) or spaghetti code with numeric indices: `x.view(* (x.size()[:-2] + (x.size(-2) * x.size(-1),))`.
 This makes both reading — figuring out `RNN` output shapes, examining/modifying deep pre-trained architectures (`resnet`, `densenet`, `elmo`) — and writing —  designing new kinds of `attention` mechanisms (`multi-head attention`)— deep learning programs harder.

+**Update**: Pytorch has recently [introduced](https://pytorch.org/docs/stable/named_tensor.html) support for named shapes in tensors -- naming is *optional* and *lazy*, like in `tsalib`.
+This is great news!
+We hope that tensorflow and numpy (in particular!) will also incorporate named shapes, to make it fundamentally easier for the developer community to write tensor programs .

+> `tsalib`’s USP continues to be the [shorthand notation](https://github.com/ofnote/tsalib/blob/master/notebooks/shorthand.md) for writing shape transformations and more importantly, annotating tensor variables.
+See discussion [here](https://github.com/pytorch/pytorch/issues/27175).
+Using shorthands exploits the fact that most dimension names remain the same during the program execution and reduces overhead and program clutter due to shape names.
+We hope that pytorch and other libraries will also incorporate shorthand shape naming in the near future.

 <details>
     <summary>